thepanlab/NACHOS/README.md

 This package doesn't need to be installed.
 However, it requires for command lines to be run from the directory`mif_outer/scripts`.
 More information in the [`Instructions`](#Instructions).

 ## Python Dependencies
-This package utilized Tensorflow2.
-All requirement needed can be found in [`requirements.txt`](requirements.txt)
+This package was tested on Tensorflow 2.6.2 and Python 3.8.15 .All requirement needed can be found in [`requirements.txt`](requirements.txt)

 ## Software requirements
 This package is supported for *Linux*.
 The package has been tested on Linux: Ubuntu 20.04.6 LTS